What to expect at the upcoming Fed meeting

 Eitelman believes that the eurozone may be able to achieve a 1.5% real GDP (gross domestic product) growth rate if some of the more positive recent trends continue—and if the German economy is able to bounce back as well.
 “Our team of strategists believe that Germany has the potential to recover this year,” he said, noting that the country has been beset by several transitory issues, including tougher environmental standards that slowed automobile production as well as low water levels on the Rhine that disrupted chemical production.
 These headwinds, Eitelman noted, seem to be largely dissipating.

-“Overall, we continue to be satisfied by the recent fundamentals we’re seeing in Europe,” he said, “and, coupled with the region’s more attractive valuations, we believe there’s some potential opportunities there.”Watch the video or listen to the podcast.
+“Overall, we continue to be satisfied by the recent fundamentals we’re seeing in Europe,” he said, “and, coupled with the region’s more attractive valuations, we believe there’s some potential opportunities there.”Watch the video.